Emerald Insight has made research related to COVID-19 freely available through for a limited time.

 Clarivate has put together an English and Chinese global resource site for COVID-19 resources.
 They are also maintaining several other resources with freely accessible COVID-19 material.

-ProQuest is keeping their homepage up to date with new programs and resources designed to bridge gaps created by this rapidly-changing environment.
+ProQuest is keeping its homepage updated with new programs and resources designed to bridge gaps created by this rapidly-changing environment.
 They are also maintaining a list of COVID-19 open resources, and have created a database of COVID-19 materials.

-The Cochrane Library has created two freely available special collections on COVID-19.
+The Cochrane Library has created seven freely available special collections on COVID-19.

 Wolters Kluwer has put together a free COVID-19 resource list for tax and accounting professionals.

 EBSCO has created a guide for tools available to support COVID-19 research.

 LexisNexis has created a freely available COVID-19 news tracker